“I know who I WAS when I got up this morning, but I think I must have been changed several times since then.”

 The Zuckerberg billionaires are freaking geniuses.

 You have to be smart about it, though.
 You can click to friend me, but all you’ll see is my picture and all my friends.
 Everything else is blacked out until I accept you.
-The booksters can see everything, but I don’t mind.
-I’m not planning on killing Obama, although I want to.
+The booksters and National Security can see evrything, but I’m not planning on killing Obama, even though he’s a dope.
 I’m not going to post anything like that.
 You can’t be an idiot about it.
 You can’t just be an ignorant fool.